-In the following, we first describe the traces on which our study is based.
-Next, we describe our results for predicting binning approximation signals.
+In the following, we begin by summarizing related work.
+Next, we describe the traces on which our study is based.
+We then describe our results for predicting binning approximation signals.
 This is followed by a parallel presentation of our results for predicting wavelet approximation signals.
-Finally, we describe the structure of a multi-resolution prediction system and conclude.
+Finally, we conclude by describing the structure of a multi-resolution prediction system.